 Download Professors Rebecca Tushnet and Eric Goldman's casebook for $12.00.

-Boston College Law School faculty contribute to an e-book available on SSRN on constitutions of the world: Global Review of Constitutional Law.
+Boston College Law School and the Clough Center contribute to an e-book available on SSRN on constitutions of the world: Global Review of Constitutional Law.
 The publication contains reports on constitutional issues and developments from 44 jurisdictions world-wide; reports are authored by local experts and academics.
-The 2018 edition, posted in OCtober 2019, is the latest edition prepared by the Clough Center at Boston College in partnership with I-CONnect,
+The 2019 edition is the latest edition prepared by the Clough Center at Boston College in partnership with I-CONnect,